 There is a huge amount of options for places to eat in Paynesville.
 You have everything from fine dining to pubs, cafés and bakeries.
 Sardine Dining in Paynesville is one of the highest-rated places to eat in all of Gippsland.
 You can check TRIP ADVISOR for more information.

 You find multiple BBQ picnic areas along the foreshore.
 A sandy beach section is popular for families with kids for a paddle on a hot day.
 Swimming in the shallow sandy bottom calm waters is great fun for young ones.

-There are so many option of places to stay in Paynesville from hotels to retreats.
-There is something for every budget in Paynesvile.
+There are so many options of places to stay in Paynesville from hotels to retreats.
+There is something for every budget in Paynesville.